Mortal Kombat 11: Aftermath has an outstanding story campaign

 You can't trust anyone in Mortal Kombat 11: Aftermath.
-The expansion picks up right after the end of MK11, kicking off a few wonderful hours of brawling and treachery, and though it's brief, it's the most fun I've had with any fighting game campaign, even if I now question whether I'll ever be able to trust a notoriously evil sorcerer ever again.
+The expansion picks up right after the end of MK11, kicking off a few wonderful hours of brawling and treachery, and though it's brief, it's the most fun I've had with any fighting game campaign.

 Sure, the bar is pretty low—who picks up a fighting game for its narrative chops?
 You're lucky if you get a campaign at all, and if you do it's probably not going to make a lasting impact.
-But NetherRealm's oeuvre is the exception to this rule.
-The Injustice and Mortal Kombat stories are just as much fun as the fighting.
+But NetherRealm's oeuvre is the exception to this rule, to the point where the Injustice and Mortal Kombat campaigns are just as big a highlight as the brawls.
 And Aftermath now sits right at the top.

 Spoilers incoming!